jannis-baum/bachelor-thesis/structure.md

 > Indicate focus of paper and research objectives

-- Introduce annotation server as backend built in shared effort
+- Introduce Annotation Server as backend built in shared effort
   - source of app data
   - manually curated content
-- Explain need for data administration, my objective for this thesis
+- Explain need for data administration
+- My objective/research aim for this thesis: ease/improve process of curating and administrating data

 > Last paragraph outlines structure